supertestnet/tapleaf-circuits/README.md

 var number_of_outputs = arr[ 2 ].split( " " ).filter( item => item )[ 1 ];
 number_of_outputs = Number( number_of_outputs );

-// Remove the first four special specification lines from the array so the array now starts at the first operating instruction arr.splice( 0, 4 );
+// Remove the first four special specification lines from the array so the array now starts at the first logic gate arr.splice( 0, 4 );
 ```